jonnonz1/nz-statute-book/acts/public/1977/citizenship-act-1977.md

     (i) descent; or
     (ii) grant under section 7A of the Citizenship (Western Samoa) Act 1982; or (b) his or her mother or father was a New Zealand citizen by descent, and the person would otherwise be stateless.
+(1A) However, subsection (1) does not apply to a person who— (a) is an adopted child pursuant to an overseas adoption (as that term is defined in section 2 of the Adoption Act 1955); and
+  (b) by virtue of section 17(3) of the Adoption Act 1955 cannot acquire the status of a New Zealand citizen by descent under subsection (1).
 (2) A person who is a New Zealand citizen by virtue of subsection (1) may apply for his or her citizenship status to be registered in accordance with regulations made under this Act.
 (3) For the purposes of this section, the Secretary may issue a certificate stating a person's status under this section and, in the absence of evidence to the contrary, a certificate to such effect shall be sufficient evidence of the matters stated in the certificate.
 (4) The citizenship of any New Zealand citizen by descent that has lapsed before the commencement of the Citizenship Amendment Act 2000 is reinstated with effect from the time it lapsed.